 What can I do to prevent dental emergencies?

 Not all dental emergencies are preventable, but many can be because one of the leading causes of dental emergencies is avoiding regular visits to the dentist.
-Prevention is key and offers a way for your dentist to detect dental issues before they grow into emergency problems.
-Regular trips to your dentist are the best way to avoid an emergency situation.
+Prevention is critical and offers a way for your dentist to detect dental issues before they grow into emergency problems.
+Routine trips to your dentist for preventive care are the best way to minimize emergencies.

 What if it’s been a while since my last appointment?